It´s easy to visit us

 During pre- and post-season

-We welcome booked group visits during the pre- and post-season.
+We welcome booked group visits during May and June.

 Group size